 3. Sunit Jadhav

 Sunit Jadhav is an emerging Indian bodybuilder and current Mr. India from Mumbai, Maharashtra.
-Born in Nanded, his aesthetic physique has a lot of potential to represent India in International competitions.
+Born in Nanded, his aesthetic physique has a lot of potentials to represent India in International competitions.

 2. Sangram Chougule

-Originally from Kolhapur, Sangram Chougule is a Professional Indian bodybuilder now living in Pune (more specifically in Pimpri Chinchwad).
+Originally from Kolhapur, Sangram Chougule is a Professional Indian bodybuilder living in Pune (in Pimpri Chinchwad).

 1. Suhas Khamkar

-Khamkar comes from a family of fitness experts and wrestlers and is a native of the region of Kolhapur.
+Khamkar comes from a family of fitness experts and wrestlers and is a native of the Kolhapur region.

-Since his childhood, he was inspired by bodybuilding and wrestlers.
-He was the student of Pravin sakpal Sir, the legendary coach.
+Since his childhood, champion bodybuilders, and wrestlers have inspired him.
+He was the student of Bibhishan Patil, the legendary coach.
 Khamkar began seriously training at age 16 and attempted to become a bodybuilder world champion (an inspiration from Arnold Schwarzenegger).

-He eventually achieved the legendary status of winning the highest Mr. India titles as well as the highest international titles (highest than any other Indian bodybuilder).
+He eventually achieved the legendary status of winning the highest Mr. India titles and the highest international titles (highest than any other Indian bodybuilder).

-He got a break into international fame after winning the Mr. Amateur Olympia competition in October 2018, Khamkar was the first Indian bodybuilder to win his pro card.
+He got a break into international fame after winning the Mr. Amateur Olympia competition in October 2018 and was the first Indian bodybuilder to win his pro card.